Francis Chullikatt: Permanent Observer of the Holy See to the United Nations

 Chullikatt was appointed as Permanent Observer of the Holy See to the United Nations by Pope Benedict XVI on 17 July 2010, the first non-Italian to hold the post.
 He was also named Permanent Observer of the Holy See to the Organization of American States.

 In November 2012 Chullikatt welcomed the General Assembly vote which gave majority approval to Palestine becoming a Non-member Observer State of the United Nations.
 In January 2014 Chullikatt spoke before the United States House Foreign Affairs Subcommittee on Africa, Global Health, Global Human Rights and International Organizations.
 In April Chullikatt praised the U.N.'s plan to eradicate poverty, emphasising the importance of the family in encouraging development and in fighting poverty.
 In eradicating poverty "we do not need to reinvent the wheel," Chullikatt said in a 31 March statement.
 "Setting a development agenda for the next 15 years is a powerful gesture of intergenerational solidarity.
 The future we want becomes, then, the future we want for our children and our children’s children."

 During his service as a permanent observer at the UN, several employees of the Holy See's mission at the UN reported him to the Vatican for underpayment and improper treatment, and only on March 11, 2019, appeared on the portal Crux Now a text titled "Former UN envoy’s tenure described as ‘horror story’ for staff".
 On 1 July 2014 Chullikatt resigned from his post at the UN without receiving another assignment.
 He spent a semester as a fellow at Harvard Divinity School.

 Apostolic Nuncio to Kazakhstan, Tajikistan and Kyrgyzstan

-He was appointed Apostolic Nuncio to Kazakhstan and Tajikistan in 30 April 2016.
+He was appointed Apostolic Nuncio to Kazakhstan and Tajikistan on 30 April 2016.
 He was made Nuncio to Kyrgyzstan as well on 24 June 2016.